The Truth... What is it?

 Exodus 31:13

-Yahweh (Jehovah) Shalom celebratory/descriptive name
+Yahweh (Jehovah) Shalom God: celebratory/descriptive name:

 God is peace: my peace